 Understanding the Importance of Feedback

-Before diving into the methods of collecting feedback, it is essential to recognize why feedback matters in partnerships:
+Before we dive into feedback collection practices, it is important to understand why feedback matters for partnerships:

 1. Improvement and Growth